blakesmods/web/apps/web/content/docs/1.21/mysticalagriculture/awakening-recipes.md

 By default, the 4 elemental essences have colors assigned.
 To set the colors for any additional items you plan on using, you can create a resource pack containing an `essence_vessel_colors.json` file.

+You can also place this file in a datapack at `mysticalagriculture/essence_vessel_colors.json` and it will be synced from the server to the client.

 This file is a single JSON object where the keys are the item IDs and the values are hex color codes.
 Below is the `essence_vessel_colors.json` included in the mod by default.
 ```json
 {